Long-Term Development Key to Sustained Air Defense Capability

 The upgrade also involved the incorporation of a helmet-mounted sighting system mated with the state-of-the-art AIM-9X Sidewinder infrared guided missile for improved close-in air combat performance.
 Equivalent systems have been in use with air services in Finland's vicinity for more than a decade.
 MLU 1 also introduced features to better the pilot's situational awareness and joint operation capabilities.

-The Air Force has geared up for the fielding of the upgraded Hornet's new capabilities by training aircrews, maintainers, and airmen of other trades in the employment and maintenance of the new air-to-ground ordnance.
+The Air Force has trained its aircrews, maintainers, and airmen of other trades in the employment and maintenance of the F/A-18 air-to-ground ordnance introduced in 2016.
 The photo shows reserve NCOs learning the tricks of handling a precision-guided JDAM bomb in a refresher training event.
 Photo: Air Force / Minna Piirainen

 Three Types of Standoff Weapons to Suit Any Range